 The wild and wonderful North West is not only home to dramatic coasts overlooking the Southern Ocean but also eco eclectic beauty spots from the Tarkine Rainforest to King Island.
 Many people skip it out en route to Cradle Mountain – but don’t.
 King Island is the perfect surf ‘n turf destination.
 Great waves and fine food producers.
 And tackle The Tarkine by hiking or on a river cruise.

 There are over 330 of them, some slightly developed, some divinely deserted.
 The east coast boasts wildlife and wilderness walking trails on Maria Island and the world’s only white wallabies on Bruny Island.
 Head north to Flinders or King for playing in the surf and eating the fine produce of the turf.
 Or to the west to melt over fairy penguins on Bonnet.
 Island idylls off one big island idyll.
 Tasmania never stops.

 Not really like other Australians, their feeling of being linked to the land and inspired by conservation is infectious.
 People have a gentleness, even an eccentricity, and there is no sense of an elite because each does their bit as Tasmanian stewards.
 And yet, with a small population, they are not small minded; they live in such vast landscapes.
 Tassies look outwards - and always see the bigger picture.

 So near, yet so far

-What so many people don’t get about Tasmania is what’s just 10 minutes away.
-There are so many signposts off the highways it is hard to know which ones to pick but, once you do, it’s heaven in a heartbeat.
+Something many visitors fail to appreciate about Tasmania is what’s just 10 minutes off the main road.
+There are so many signposts off the highways it is hard to know which ones to pick but it's nearly always worth taking a chance.
 Magnificent sites such as Mount Wellington, Leven Canyon or Donaghy’s Hill Lookout over Wild Rivers NP are so accessible.
 You don’t have to hike for days for great wonders of the world here.